Oahu Camping at Campgrounds / Campsites

 Malaekahana State Recreation Area (Kahuku Section): Park is run by the Friends of Malaekahana.
 In addition to tent camping, they rent yurts, grass shacks and cabins (contact them directly regarding fees).
-There are hot outdoor showers, restrooms and a comfort station.
+There are warm outdoor showers and port-a-potties.
 The fee for a tent campsite is $8.34 per person per night.
 To make a reservation at this campground, you have to contact Friends of Malaekahana directly at (808) 293-1736.

 Sand Island State Recreation Area: The 102-acre Sand Island is the only camp site in urban Honolulu, overlooking Honolulu Harbor.
 35 campsites are available.